liangqing/syncrypto/README.rst

 Add rule for Synchronization
 ----------------------------

-If you want ignore files while synchronizing, you can add rule to do that, such as\:
+If you want ignore files while synchronizing, you can add rule\:

 .. code-block:: bash